mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 \right].
 $$
 We recognize the term in the square brackets to be the necessary components for a confluent hypergeometric function.
-We can therefore write the mRNA steady state distribution as
+We can therefore write the mRNA steady-state distribution as
 $$
 P(m) =
 \frac{1}{m!}